Breakfast Burritos in Foil

 Step Six: Prepare Cooked Tots

 You can leave the Tator Tots as is or chop them as I do with a dough scraper.
-It makes it easier to fold the tortillas when ready to assemble them.
+Folding the tortillas before assembling them makes it easier to roll your burrito.

 The Best Breakfast Burrito Recipe